Which Similarity-Sensitive Entropy (Sentropy)?

-VS constitutes a related but separate class of similarity‑sensitive entropy measures.
+VS constitutes a related but separate class of sentropic measures.
 Like LCR, VS entropies are functions of a similarity matrix, but now the matrix has dimensions $n\times n$, where $n$ is the number of observations or \textit{total} elements; for this reason we refer to it as $Z_n$ to distinguish it from the $Z$ used in LCR, which has one row/column per \textit{unique} element.
-(When all elements are unique, $Z$ and $Z_n$ are the same.)
+(When all elements are unique, $Z=Z_n$.)
 We can define $Z_n$ in terms of $Z$ as

 where $s(i)$ is the unique element of which the $i^{\text{th}}$ overall element is an instance or example.